PP Police Pay

 Police Powers & Stop Search

-The legal basis for stop and search, GOWISELY protocols, Section 1 PACE, and Section 60 suspicionless searches.
+The legal basis for stop and search, GOWISELY protocols, Section 1 PACE, and Section 60.

 Access Pillar